waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Development & Debugging
 ## A. Tool Status
-- **`gem_pathfinder_v2` Status (Fixed):** The tool's logic for object collision has been corrected to align with this map's specific rules (only boulders are impassable).
-It appears reliable for navigation on this floor.
+- **`gem_pathfinder_v2` Status (Fixed):** The tool's logic has been corrected multiple times based on system feedback from Victory Road 1F.
+  - It no longer incorrectly treats defeated trainers as impassable obstacles.
+  - Its elevation logic now correctly enforces strict elevation rules, as the hypothesis of a map-specific exception was proven false by game feedback.
+  - The tool is reliable for finding existing paths.
-- **`boulder_puzzle_solver` Status (CRITICALLY BROKEN):** The tool repeatedly fails to find solutions for mandatory puzzles.
-Its internal pathfinder has a flawed model of the environment and cannot be trusted.
-It must be fully debugged or deleted.
+- **`boulder_puzzle_solver` Status (CRITICALLY BROKEN):** The tool is critically flawed.
+Its internal player pathfinder fails to find valid paths on complex maps, incorrectly modeling the traversability of the environment.
+The tool cannot be trusted until it is fully debugged or deleted.

 ## B. Debugging Principles & Lessons
 - **Scientific Method:** Use a scientific approach: form a hypothesis, test it, and document the conclusion.
-- **Trust System Feedback:** System feedback is the source of truth and MUST be trusted over personal assumptions or agent outputs.
-Repeated tool failures on a known-valid path indicate a flawed tool, not an unsolvable puzzle.
+- **Trust System Feedback:** System feedback (like warnings or tool errors) is the source of truth and MUST be trusted over personal assumptions or agent outputs.
 - **IMMEDIATE ACTION:** Flaws in tools or data management (notepad, markers) must be addressed immediately, not deferred as goals.
 - **No Hallucinated Tools:** I must not attempt to use tools that do not exist (e.g., `select_battle_option`).
 This is a critical failure of state management.